Email Campaign

 Upcoming Dives

-Dive Report - Saturday 8th February
+Dive Report - Wednesday 14th January

 Mike Buchanan

-Dive Report - Sunday 9th February
+Dive Report - Sunday 18th January

-Photo credit - Troy Thompson
+Photo credit - Kate Dickinson

 Important Information for Dive Bookings

-Please do not book dives for other divers.
+• Please do not book dives for other divers.
 If we receive double bookings from one diver, the second booking will be automatically cancelled.

 Please note our cancellation policy below as per the club bylaws: